While information is changing rapidly, we’re answering some frequently asked questions about the second round of stimulus payments.

 If a taxpayer received their stimulus payment based on their 2018 tax return, will they get any additional payment due after filing their 2019 tax return?

-If a taxpayer passes away after the tax return is filed, will the IRS still issue the stimulus payment?
+If a taxpayer passes away after the first stimulus payment, will the IRS still issue the stimulus payment?

 The payment will go to the estate.

-What do I do if I still need to file my taxes?
+Do I need to file my taxes first?

 If you need to file your 2019 taxes, you can still have a Tax Pro file your taxes in these unprecedented times.
 In some areas, stores remain open and we’re following local and national health guidance to stop the spread of Covid-19.
 We’re also booking by appointment only and clients should confirm the appointment time with the location before arrival.
 Walk-ins would be available only if there is no one already waiting in the location.
 We also have document drop-off and upload to MyJH to limit time in an office.
 Clients who want to or need to stay home can use Jackson Hewitt Tax Pro From Home to have a Tax Pro file their return without ever coming into an office.